“What should I expect to

 1. Participative learning

-We don’t talk about fellowship while giving monologues to people who see only the backs of other people’s heads.
+We don’t talk about fellowship and conversations while giving monologues to people who see only the backs of other people’s heads.

 Instead, we gather face-to-face and create space for facilitated dialogue.